Natalie de Blois: Architectural career

 De Blois began her career at a New York firm, Ketchum, Giná & Sharp, but was fired after she "rebuffed the affections" of one of the firm's male architects.
 She then joined the architectural firm Skidmore, Owings and Merrill (SOM).
-While working at SOM, De Blois became known as a "pioneer" as a female architect in the "male-dominated world of architecture."
+While working at SOM, De Blois became known as a "pioneer" female-architect in the "male-dominated world of architecture."
 She designed major business buildings on Park Avenue in New York City, including the Pepsi building and the Union Carbide Building (now known as the Chase Building).
 She worked with Gordon Bunshaft on the Pepsi building, which was completed in 1960 and was "praised by critics for its gem-like, seemingly levitating exterior walls of gray-green glass and aluminum."

 In 1962, she transferred to the Chicago headquarters of SOM, where she worked on skyscrapers until 1974.
 While there, she founded the Chicago Women in Architecture.
 Richard Tomlinson, the managing partner of SOM's Chicago office, said it's the "best thing that ever happened to us", and De Blois was eventually promoted to associate partner in 1964.
 Her works in Chicago include the Equitable Building.

 De Blois joined Neuhaus & Taylor (now known as 3-D International) in Houston in 1974.
 In 1980, she began teaching at the University of Texas School of Architecture, and was a faculty member until 1993.
 She died at age 92 in Chicago, and had her ashes scattered on Lake Michigan.

 In 2014, De Blois was recognized for designing the Pepsi Cola World Headquarters and Union Carbide Building by the Beverly Willis Architecture Foundation, whose Built by Women New York City competition identified outstanding and diverse sites and spaces designed, engineered, and built by women.
 Willis said, "There wasn't anybody in the country quite like Natalie, because there was no one else working for a firm quite like Skidmore."